 Here’s an idea to integrate two-dimensional graphing with deep character analysis.
 Use the right characters, and you’ve got an exciting debate on your hands.
 Plus, it leads to a beautiful product that’s perfect for Open House.

-Finally, ask students to place each character on a graph, with x- and y-axes representing the two criteria.
-Here’s an example:
+Finally, ask students to place each character on the graph, with x- and y-axes representing the two criteria.

 I used the following characters:

 - The Wicked Witch of the West, The Wizard Of Oz

 - Gaston, Beauty and the Beast